Great Gold Robbery: Planning and preparation

 After being dismissed from the SER, Pierce continued to drink in the pubs and beer shops around London Bridge in which railway employees also drank.
 Over time he picked up detailed information about the gold shipments to Paris, while he watched and planned.
 He concluded that a theft would only be possible if he obtained copies of the keys to the safe.
 He relayed his thoughts to Agar before the latter's visit to the US; at the time Agar declined to take part, telling his friend the scheme was impracticable.
 When Agar returned to Britain, the two discussed the possibility again and Agar said that "it would be impossible to do it unless an impression of the keys could be procured".
 Pierce said he thought he knew how that could be arranged.
 They realised that for any theft to succeed, they needed the assistance of a guard travelling in the van with the safes, and an official with access to the staff rotas and who knew when the bullion shipments were to be made.
 It was at this stage that Pierce recruited Burgess and Tester to join the group.

 In May 1854 Pierce and Agar travelled to Folkestone to watch the process involved at that end of the line, particularly the location and security surrounding the keys.
-They spent so long, and were so obvious, in their surveillance that they came to the notice of the municipal and railway police.
+They spent so long, and were so obvious, in their surveillance that they came to the notice of the SER's own police force and the Folkestone Borough Police.
 As a result, Pierce returned to London and left Agar to watch alone.
 As part of his intelligence gathering, Agar drank in the Rose Inn, a public house near the pier, where railway staff also drank.
 The pair concluded that one of the keys was carried by the superintendent of the Folkestone end of the line; the other was locked in a cabinet at the railway offices on Folkestone pier.